Join the Tour of Sufferlandria February 14-20, 2021

 We highly recommend going through the following checklist:

 - If you want to connect heart rate monitors, cadence sensors, or power meters to the app to capture performance data, make sure you have everything you need to allow the app to talk to your sensors (ANT+ USB2 dongles, any adapters if necessary).

-- If your Torture Chamber doesn’t have good internet connectivity, download the videos for the next stage the night before the start.
+- If your trainer station doesn’t have good internet connectivity, download the videos for the next stage the night before the start.
 That will prevent any interruptions to your suffering that might be caused by streaming issues.